-What is Penny Stock Trading?
+Penny Stock Trading

-Penny stocks generally sell for less than five dollars per share and trade outside of a major exchange.
 These stocks are cheap for a reason: they usually belong to companies in bankruptcy or other financial troubles.
 These stocks are popular in certain circles, but they're very risky.
 You might also hear them referred to as microcap stocks or pink sheet stocks.
 It's all the same thing.
 See the SEC's penny stock rules for more detail (warning; regulatory language).

 Risky Companies Can Go Bankrupt

-Yet that's one success story out of countless failures.
+That's one success story out of countless failures.
 Keep in mind that one share of AAMRQ you bought at $0.25 doesn't necessarily equate to one share of the new AAL at $30.
 In bankruptcy, anyone with a claim on the assets of the bankrupt entity gets to negotiate on the terms of their payment.
 As the holder of a share of common stock (if you don't know what that means, you're definitely a holder of common stock) you're at the lowest place on the list.
 You have almost no say in what happens to the business's assets.

 If the company is in so much financial trouble that there's no chance it'll be able to pay off its debts, it may have to be broken up and have all of its assets sold off to its creditors.
 You're not getting any money out of that.
-You're not making 900 percent returns.
+You're not making 120x returns.
 Those 400 shares you bought at $0.25 per share are worthless and you've lost all that money.
 That happens sometimes.

-Struggling Companies and Buyouts May Be the Best Penny Stocks
+Struggling Companies and Buyouts May be Profitable

-Now American Airlines didn't go out of business.
-It merged with another company.
+American Airlines didn't go out of business.
+Instead it merged with another company.
 Sometimes that happens, or sometimes a stock gets bought out entirely (as was the case with Orchard Hardware, which Lowe's bought in late 2013).
 In that case, the acquiring company will often make a bid for the troubled company, based on what they think the company is really worth.
 That's probably the value of the assets: real estate, inventory, existing contracts minus existing liabilities.

 In the case of an acquisition, the acquiring company may either pay existing stockholders a fixed price per share or convert shares of the acquired stock into shares of the new parent company at some ratio.
 (In other words, you might get one share of AAL for every forty shares of American Airlines you held.)

-Selling Penny Stocks is Difficult
+Selling Penny Stocks is Difficult!

 Of course, to buy a stock at the right price, you have to find someone to sell it to you at that price.
 That's not easy.
-Unlike a normal stock, where people buy and sell based on actual value of what the company can actually make, penny stock trading relies on speculation.
+Unlike a normal stock, where people buy and sell based on actual value of what the company can actually make, penny stock trading relies almost solely on speculation.
 Everyone who owns the stock is waiting for it to turn around somehow.
 Maybe you'll get lucky and someone who bought it for $0.20 a share is willing to unload a few thousand shares at $0.25 a share, but it's more likely that anyone who bought it wants to make 10 or 20 or 50 times profits.

 The same goes for getting out of a stock.
 Sure, you bought it at $0.25 a share and good news has raised it to $0.50 a share, and you think you're as lucky as you're ever going to get, but are there enough buyers at $0.50 a share for you to sell all of your shares?